Results.

 4 December 1986

-Retracted extra-judicial confessions corroborated by witnesses and post-mortem evidence sustain murder convictions; provocation rejected.
+Retracted extra‑judicial confessions corroborated by eyewitness and medical evidence supported murder convictions and death sentences.

 4 December 1986